 Timeline for Tribal HPOG

-The Tribal HPOG Evaluation was awarded in September 2010 and will continue through December 2015.
-The final report will be submitted to ACF by December 2015.
+The Tribal HPOG Evaluation was awarded in September 2010 and continued through December 2015.
+The final report was submitted to ACF in December 2015.

 HPOG Grantees Participating in Tribal HPOG Study

 - College of Menominee Nation

 - Cankdeska Cikana Community College